NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/DeviceCredentials.rst

 .. code-block:: bash

-   node cli create-ca-intermediate
+   ./cli.sh create-ca-intermediate

 .. note::

    The default lifetime for intermediate CA certificates is 1 year.
-   Run ``node cli create-ca-intermediate --help`` to learn how to customize the lifetime.
+   Run ``./cli.sh create-ca-intermediate --help`` to learn how to customize the lifetime.

 You can share the CA intermediate certificate with the factory.
 You will have multiple intermediate certificates over time.